 This post announces a new translation of the book of Revelation that will allow readers to consider the book from a very interesting perspective: Revelation as a Poetic Text.
-At the time of this post, this translation is free to download, along with translation notes and vocabulary.
+This translation, along with translation notes and vocabulary, .

 The Language of Revelation